caboom/homomorphine/README.md

 ctest --verbose
 ```

-# Examples and documentation

-At the moment it's best to check the tests in the test folder for a basic usage, however, more examples are coming in near future.
-Documentation can be found in the ./native/docs folder.
+Depending on your operating system and already installed libraries, you might also need libcrypto and openssl libraries (and relevant dev packages) in order to compile

 # Homomorphine as a service

+For running homomorphine as a service you will need [cpprestsdk](https://github.com/microsoft/cpprestsdk), otherwise service executable won't be compiled.
 You can run Homomorphine as a service using homomorphine-service command:

 ```shell
 ./homomorphine-service --config=./config/devel.json